Things to Do at Cape Spear Lighthouse

 Opening Hours

-Open daily mid-May to mid-October, 10:00 AM to 6:00 PM.
-Grounds accessible year-round, but visitor facilities may be closed in winter months
+Open daily from mid-May to mid-October, 10:00 AM to 6:00 PM.
+Limited winter access to grounds only, weather permitting

 Tickets & Pricing